RichardScottOZ/Comic-Analysis/CoMiX-Workflow.md

 # models
 - https://download.pytorch.org/models/fasterrcnn_resnet50_fpn_coco-258fb6c6.pth" to C:\Users\Richard/.cache\torch\hub\checkpoints\fasterrcnn_resnet50_fpn_coco-258fb6c6.pth

+## quantisations
+- for captioning could try some and see how they do
+- CoMix uses:
+## Qwen 2-VL 72B Instruct
+    - Quantised to 12.6
+    - There is a 7B version could be tried on
 ## Qwen
 - to test on retail hardware - possible smaller quants - original is Qwen 2VL 72B-Intruct quant at 12.6
 - Model ID: "Qwen/Qwen2-VL-72B-Instruct-GPTQ-Int4"